overlordcouch/stalactite_fight_night/README.md

 - Generate lists of descriptors for each thing

-- Create CavernNode class for cave creation.
+- [x] Create CavernNode class for cave creation.

+- Finish CaveNode constructor.

+- Include getters and setters.

 - [x] Create Monster class